Amazon, Microsoft chosen to compete for Pentagon cloud computing contract

-FILE PHOTO: The logo of Amazon is seen on the door of an Amazon Books retail store in New York
+The logo of Amazon Web Services (AWS) is seen during the 4th annual America Digital Latin American Congress of Business and Technology in Santiago

 WASHINGTON (Reuters) - Amazon.com Inc and Microsoft Corp have been selected to continue competing for Pentagon cloud computing services as part of a contract that could be worth some $10 billion, the U.S. Department of Defense said on Wednesday.